debops/debops/docs/getting-started.rst

 --------------------------------

-In case the host in question happens to be a TemplateBasedVM on `Qubes OS`_ or another system where persistence is not the default, it should instead be added to ``debops_service_cryptsetup_persistent_paths`` so that the changes can be made
+In case the host in question happens to be a TemplateBasedVM on `Qubes OS`_ or another system where persistence is not the default, it should be absent in ``debops_service_cryptsetup`` and instead be added to the ``debops_service_cryptsetup_persistent_paths`` Ansible inventory group so that the changes can be made persistent:
-persistent:

 .. code:: ini